-Join Christine Steele for an in-depth discussion in this video Understanding the role of the editor, part of Commercial Editing Techniques with Premiere Pro.
+Join Christine Steele for an in-depth discussion in this video Understanding the role of the editor, part of Premiere Pro: Commercial Editing Techniques.

 Christine: In commercial work the editors often at the hub of a collaborative process and does many things in addition to actually editing.
 The client, the director, the producers, the advertising agency.
 Actually, even sometimes the creative directors of the post house where the commercial is edited might all be weighing in on the project.
 So, commercial editors take on the challenging task of incorporating a lot of ideas from many different people.
 It's really important to know who can approve your cut.